SBA 7(a) Business Acquisition: Complete Timeline & Process Guide for Sellers (2026)

 Day 1-2: Buyer submits to bank

-Your buyer (or their broker) submits a complete package to the bank.
-If everything is included, the bank typically responds with a loan proposal within 24-48 hours.
+Your buyer submits a complete package to the bank.
+If everything is included, the bank responds with a loan proposal within 24 to 48 hours.

 Day 3-5: Buyer accepts proposal

-The buyer signs the proposal and pays a good faith deposit ($2,500-$5,000, fully refundable if not approved).
-This deposit covers all third-party reports including valuation, background checks, and lien searches.
-The bank then requests additional underwriting documents within 24-48 hours.
+The buyer signs the proposal and pays a good faith deposit ($2,500 to $5,000, fully refundable if not approved).
+This deposit covers all third-party reports.
+Valuation.
+Background checks.
+Lien searches.
+The bank then requests additional underwriting documents within 24 to 48 hours.

-Note: The file won’t get assigned to an underwriter until ALL documents are received.
-Incomplete submissions cause the biggest delays in this phase.
+Important: The file won’t get assigned to an underwriter until ALL documents are received.
+Incomplete submissions cause the biggest delays.

 Your job: Provide documents immediately.
-Every day of delay here extends the entire timeline.
+Every day of delay extends the entire timeline.

 Phase 2: Underwriting (Weeks 1-4)